hoanhan101/hraft/PROPOSAL.md

 ### Week 1-2
 - Task:
-  - Finish up first draft of the proposal.
+  - Finish first draft of the proposal.
 - Approach:
-  - Read about similiar systems and learn how do they do it.
+  - Read about similiar systems and learn how do they implement it.
   - Come up with a solution myself that fits the scope of the project.
 - Deliverables:
-  - A resonable well-written first draft to start coding the next week.
+  - A resonable well-written first draft to start coding in the following week.

 ### Week 3-4
 - Task:
   - Implement a minimum version of Raft.
-  - Continue building up the proposal as I spend more time building Raft.
+  - Continue building up the proposal as I spend more time understanding Raft.
 - Approach:
-  - Start with Raft's white paper.
+  - Start adopting pseudocode in Raft's white paper.
   - Read other documents, watch videos if needed.
-  - Look at other implementations as references.
+  - Use others' implementations as references.
 - Deliverables:
   - A minimum working version of Raft.

 > I am not sure how long it'g gonna take for a minimum version of Raft so I
-> am just assuming that it will take at least 2 weeks.
+> am assuming that it will take at least 2 weeks.
 After that, it will be
 > the improvement and testing phase.
-So for now, I am leaving the timeline's
+For now, I am leaving the timeline's
 > status for the rest of these weeks as *TODO*.
 However, I will update these
 > as long as I make progress with Raft's implementation and have a better
-> sense of how thing should be done.
+> picture of how things work.

 ### Week 5-6
 - Task: